-The City applied for and was awarded \$3 million in of Homeless Emergency Aid Program (HEAP) funds from the Mendocino County Homeless Services Continuum of Care (MCHSCoC) in late 2018.
-The \$3,000,000 was designated to fund twenty (20) permanent supportive housing units, as part of the sixty-eight (68) unit affordable housing project permitted to Danco Communities' Plateau Housing Project at 441 South Street in Fort Bragg.
+The City applied for and was awarded \$3 million in Homeless Emergency Aid Program Funds (HEAP) from the Mendocino County Homeless Services Continuum of Care (MCHSCoC) in late 2018.
+The \$3,000,000 was designated to fund twenty (20) permanent supportive housing (PSH) units, as part of the sixty-eight (68) unit affordable housing project permitted to Danco Communities' Plateau Housing Project at 441 South Street in Fort Bragg.

 Mendocino County serves as the administrative agency for MCHSCoC.
 Thus, the contract for services is with Mendocino County for award of the funding.
-This is scheduled for approval by the County Board of Supervisors on January 7, 2020.
+This was approved by the County Board of Supervisors on January 7, 2020.